 Some taxpayers who requested an “Offer in Compromise” during previous filing periods must file by the April deadline during their five-year probationary period.
 Failure to file by the April deadline can result in the IRS revoking the offer and re-instate the original amount that was owed.

 The firm of C.E.
 Thorn, CPA, PLLC has provided the Raleigh area businesses with tax support for more than 28 years.
 Our team of accounting professionals are here to support you and your business throughout the fiscal year.
-If you are interested in requesting a tax extension, our office is available for a consultation.
+If you are interested in requesting a tax extension, our office is available for advice.